-Be a Part of the Conversation is a nonprofit organization that provides community programs that educate and increase the awareness and understanding of substance use, abuse and addiction and its impact on young people and those who care about them.
-We are parents, educators, young people, health care providers, recovering alcoholics and addicts, law enforcement officers, mental health/substance abuse experts, and others who have a shared desire to help create a community that is educated and able to take timely and positive action toward healing and recovery whenever needed.
+Be a Part of the Conversation is a nonprofit organization that provides community programs that educate and increase the awareness and understanding of substance use, misuse and addiction and its impact on individuals and their families.
+We are parents, educators, young people, health care providers, recovering alcoholics and addicts, law enforcement officers, mental health/substance use experts, and others who have a shared desire to help create a community that is educated and able to take timely and positive action toward healing and recovery whenever needed.

 Chief among the goals is to level the playing field to enable all cross-sections of the community to come together and speak candidly as a means of support, as well as to alleviate stigmas associated with dependence on alcohol and other drugs.

 We stay abreast of trends and strive to engage the community with discussions of interest, as well as share stories from people in recovery.
 We engage experts to discuss addiction as a brain disease, warning signs of substance abuse, communication and intervention, prescription drug abuse, heroin addiction, and much more.
 We also hold an annual Conversation Forum every January since 2012 and participate in programs sponsored by local municipalities, such as National Night Out™.
 Here are some of the specific topics Be a Part of the Conversation addresses:

 - Media, Messaging & Youth

 - A “Mock Teen Bedroom”

 - Life in Recovery

 - We also engage guests speakers such as Chris Herren, Matt Bellace, Christopher Kennedy Lawford, Tom McLellan, and many others.